 However, if Tracking is off and the app is in the foreground when the iPhone is put to sleep,

 quite a few of the apps we tested incurred a battery drain of between 2 and 7% per hour (including, as of May 2012, MotionX and GPS Kit).

 - Check to see if your apps give you control over when the GPS is engaged.

 whereas most apps run the GPS whenever the app is open.
-With ViewRanger, you can open the app and study the route without running the GPS, but still easily get your current location when you need it by tapping the Locate-Me icon.
+With ViewRanger or Gaia GPS, you can open the app and study the route without running the GPS, but still easily get your current location when you need it by tapping the Locate-Me icon.

 - Beware of Auto-Lock.